jushita/react-tutorial-tic-tac-toe-typescript/README.md

 # React Tic Tac Toe Tutorial Implemented Using Typoescript
-This is project created following the official tutorial and modified to use typescript.
+This project has been created following the official tutorial and modified to use typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).